 This is a genuine job-seeker query, but hold your horses.
 "It's too early in the process to be talking about this," says Hannah Morgan, a career strategist at CareerSherpa.net.
 "Many times the hiring manager doesn't know how it works, or even has the scope of expertise to communicate it.
 You're putting the cart before the horse."

 But don't ask yet.
-Instead, Morgan suggests networking with people who currently work there to find out what their experience is.
-Benefits can vary by department and seniority, but it will give you an idea of what to expect.
+Instead, Morgan suggests, network with people who currently work there to find out about their experiences with benefits.
+Benefits can vary by department and seniority, but this will give you an idea of what to expect.
 Save this question for when you are negotiating the offer.

 Collamer says you might be able to get benefits information by taking a different approach.
 "It's fine to ask open-ended questions, such as 'Tell me what you enjoy most about working here,' that might lead to information about the company's benefits, but keep the initial interview focused on job-related questions and save the questions about benefits for subsequent discussions."

 A lot of employers want self-starters and don't want to do a lot of hand-holding with new employees.
 "My experience is that workers who are 50-plus tend to want a very structured training program.
 They want to be walked through the process every step of the way," Morgan says.
 This can be a real turnoff to some hiring managers.
 "They think, 'Oh my gosh, we don't have the resources or time to bring someone up to speed,' " Morgan says.
 Instead, ask the interviewer how new employees get acclimated and learn the ropes.